kimbochen/hardware_design/README.md

 ## Reflections
 What designing hardware taught me is _Designing precedes coding_.
-I was often desparated if I started coding immediately after reading the specs.
+I often felt desperated if I started coding immediately after reading the specs.
 Besides, I found that **design the big picture first, then start off implementing small components** is the most efficient way of developing.